Disrupting Unhealthy Systems

 Rest is vital to mental and physical health, while also important to productivity.
-Our Respite and Rest program is designed for BIPOC nonprofit leaders to the time you need to rest, recharge, and reimagine.
-We currently are supporting 20 leaders to take a short respite and rest:
+Our Respite and Rest program is designed for BIPOC nonprofit leaders to take the time you need to rest, recharge, and reimagine.
+2

-To support additional BIPOC nonprofit leaders, we are in the process of raising funds.
-We will issue a call when another opportunity arises.
+To support additional BIPOC nonprofit leaders, we are in the process of raising funds for 2024.
+We will announce when another opportunity arises.
 Thank you so much for all you do!